-Sunrise Wind is considering development of study topics and methodologies for pre- and post-construction monitoring of marine mammals and sea turtles.
+- Sunrise Wind is considering development of study topics and methodologies for pre- and postconstruction monitoring of marine mammals and sea turtles.
 A decision to undertake pre- during and post-construction monitoring would be based on requirements from federal and state agencies.
 Sunrise Wind proposes to undertake a strategic process to develop methodologies and study topics, based on requirements from federal and state agencies, and utilizing a scientific advisory committee composed of technical experts, to provide objective scientific guidance for Project consideration.
-The final plans would be subject to additional review and input by federal and state parties during the regulatory review processes for the Project.
-Any study topics and methodologies would be developed through an iterative process including input from various stakeholders and agencies from multiple states, including New York, Rhode Island, and Massachusetts.
-Surveys will be conducted in order to collect sufficient baseline data prior to offshore construction and will continue throughout construction and operation of the Project in accordance with applicable permit requirements.
+The final plans would be subject to additional review and input by federal and state parties during the regulatory review processes for the Project. - Sunrise Wind will evaluate other technologies to support adaptive mitigation and monitoring to increase Project flexibility through enhanced situational awareness, including: autonomous real time marine mammal acoustic detectors (i.e., buoys and gliders); and - real time marine mammal sightings data software/platform to share data.